Libensemble/libensemble/docs/platforms/summit.rst

 Batch scripts specify run settings using ``#BSUB`` statements.
 The following simple example depicts configuring and launching libEnsemble to a launch node with multiprocessing.
-This script also assumes the user is using the ``parse_args()`` convenience function from libEnsemble's :doc:`utils module<../utilities>`.
+This script also assumes the user is using the ``parse_args()`` convenience function from libEnsemble's :doc:`tools module<../utilities>`.

 .. code-block:: bash